gbtb/nix-stable-diffusion/README.md

 - [ ] May be this devShell should be itself turned into a package?
 - [x] Add additional flavors of SD ?

+## Updates and versioning

+Current versions:
+- InvokeAI 2.0.2
+- stable-diffusion-webui 27.10.2022

+I have no intention to keep up with development pace of these apps, especially the automatic's fork :) .
+However, I will ocasionally update at least InvokeAI flake.
+Considering versioning, I will try to follow semver with respect to submodules as well, which means major releases for submodule = major release for this flake.

 ## Acknowledgements

 Many many thanks to https://github.com/cript0nauta/pynixify which generated all the boilerplate for missing python packages.